hackseq/hackseq_2017/README.md

-# Hackeq_2017
+# hackeq_2017
-Public files and discussions about Hackseq 2017
+Public files and discussions about hackseq 2017